Birupakshya

-Birupakshya is the holy god of Kirat people's located in Kathmandu erected by Kirati kings of ancient Nepal, believed to be an ancestor.
-It is also known as Kirateswor Mahadev.
+Birupakshya is the holy god of Kirat people located in Kathmandu erected by Kirati kings of ancient Nepal, believed to be an ancestor.
 Kirat people are diverse and therefore their beliefs and deities vary.
 Birupakshya is also worshipped in South India as Virupaksha.

-An idol of Virupaksha is located in the east of Pashupatinath Temple in the right bank of Bagmati river.
+An icon of Virupaksha is located in the east of Pashupatinath Temple in the right bank of Bagmati river.
 Half of the body of Virupaksha lies inside ground and another half above.
 The statue is believed to be emerging out slowly.
-It is believed that the world will be destroyed if the whole statue will come out.
-Virupaksha is also called as kali because his full emergence will end the Kali Yuga.
+It is believed that the world will be destroyed when the whole statue emerges.
+Virupaksha is also called kali because his full emergence will end the Kali Yuga.